 Discuss the topics with the group to see what sparks some interest.
-Our supporters and friends in the CÚRAM and EPA ELEVATE research centres have provided additional information about their respective research into Medical Devices and Environmental Pollution in the links above, which may inspire you to explore these particular topics.
+Our supporters and friends in the CÚRAM Research Centre have provided additional information about their research into Medical Devices in the links above, which may inspire you to explore these particular topics.

 However, any aspect of the main topics may be communicated by your video – so be creative and original!
 Don’t try to cover too much!
-Brainstorm your chosen topic to find a manageable subject for your video.
+Use this handy ReelLIFE SCIENCE brainstorm sheet to explore your chosen topic to find a manageable subject for your video.
 You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell a story!

 Step 2: Choosing your Style

 Next, you’ll want to decide how your video will look and feel.
 Will it be filmed or animated?
 Humorous or more serious?
 Will it take the form of a demonstration, an interview or a performance?